somykOS/Private-Horses/README.md

 With this mod, you can relax — no one but you can ride or leash your animal now!

 ---

+Also, I adapted the idea of transferring the animal from [Transferable Pets](https://modrinth.com/plugin/transferable-pets) mod. <br>
+It works same way: leash your horse/donkey/mule, press shift and right-click on a player you want transfer to.

 If you`re not using Polymer this config will be generated.
 ```yaml
 # Message translations